tfabritius/covermaker/README.md

 # Covermaker

-Little image manipulation tool to resize images to a different aspect ratio by adding some fuzzy background.
+Little image manipulation tool to create covers.
+ - Resizes images to a different aspect ratio by adding some fuzzy background
+ - Merge four images into one for easier printing

 ## Usage